SystemsApproach/security/principles.rst

 proactively monitoring the system for anomalous behavior and establishing an incident response plan to deal with suspected attacks.
-Continuously collecting data about a running system is commonplace, and using AI/ML to respond to detect (and potentially respond to) attacks is becoming increasingly common.
+Continuously collecting data about a running system is commonplace, and using AI/ML to detect (and potentially respond to) attacks is becoming increasingly common.

 The details of these procedures is beyond the scope of this book,